Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Adjustment for Local Parameters

-In the default implementation of {\bf csSampling}, we chose the half-sample bootstrap approach which selects half the primary sampling units with equal probability and doubles their weights.
-A user can specify the number of bootstraps desired such as 20 or 100.
-For global parameters, this appeared to provide adequate estimates.
-However, we allowed for any other replicate design to be used.
-For the random effects model with a skewed population, some groups $j$ with small sample size $n_j$ may have small sample representation in several of the bootstrap replicates.
+There are many different options for replicate designs \citep{Rao92} ranging from pure bootstrap resampling to structured balanced designs (eg. jackknife and balanced repeated replication).
+In practice, the results are often qualitatively similar, particularly for means and single regression coefficients. \cite{WilliamsISR21} chose the half-sample bootstrap approach which selects half the primary sampling units with equal probability and doubles their weights, which is implemented as the default in {\bf csSampling}.
+For global parameters, the use of the half-sample bootstrap appears to provide adequate uncertainty estimates.
+However, for random effects model with a skewed population, some groups $j$ with small sample size $n_j$ may have small sample representation in several of the bootstrap replicates.
 That could lead to biased estimation of parameters.
 Instead, we investigate using a delete-a-group jack-knife approach in which one primary sampling unit (or some aggregated collection of these) is removed, while the remaining units are included.
-This leads to larger and more stable sample sizes for small groups across all the replicates.
+We find that this leads to larger and more stable sample sizes for small groups across all the replicates.

-We next present three alternatives of this basic approach which could impact the effectiveness of automatic adjustment across both global and local parameters.
+Using the same common delete-a-group jackknife replicates, we compare three alternatives of this basic sandwich approach which could impact the effectiveness of automatic adjustment across both global and local parameters.